 An original photograph of the 1947-48 Santurce team all dressed up and drinking cocktails in celebration.
 The photo features Hall-of-Famer Willard Brown as well as Vic Harris, Bob Thurman, Earl Taborn, John Ford Smith, and others.
 This picture originates from the estate of John Ford Smith.

-The Puerto Rican League had another role to play: a refuge for Negro League players.
+The Puerto Rican League had another vital role to play: a refuge for Negro League players.
 In the United States, black ballplayers were harassed, abused, degraded and discriminated against.
 In Puerto Rico, however, they were celebrated as heroes.
 After having played in Puerto Rico, black players didn’t want to go home.
 Who could blame them?

 Legendary Negro Leaguer, Josh Gibson, played and managed Santurce in 1939.
-His play there earned him the nickname “Trucutu” after the a comic strip character that carried a big club like Josh’s oversized, powerful bat.
+His play there earned him the nickname “Trucutu” after a comic strip character that carried a big club just like Josh’s oversized, powerful bat.
 Hall-of-Famer Willard “ese hombre” Brown (ese hombre means “the man”) debuted for Santurce in 1947 and won the triple crown.
 The players were paid a pittance, but it didn’t matter – they played for the love of the game.
 Most of all, they played with a passion to please the enthusiastic Puerto Rican fans.
-Santurce fans “gave back” to Brown by making collections for him in the stands after each of his home runs.
+Santurce fans “gave back” to Brown by taking collections for him in the stands after each of his home runs.

 Puerto Rico has produced an impressive list of big league players: the aforementioned Roberto Clemente & Orlando Cepeda, Roberto Alomar, Sandy Alomar Jr., Carlos Delgado, Bernie Williams, Ivan Rodriguez, Carlos Beltran, Juan Gonzalez, Javy Lopez, The Molina Brothers: Jose, Yadier and Bengie, Carlos Baerga, Candy Maldonado, Edgar Martinez, Orlando Merced, Jorge Posada, Benito Santiago, Jose Vidro, Javier Vazquez and Ruben Sierra.
 Not long ago a baseball fan could fill a bona-fide all-star team of players from Puerto Rico.